reagento/dishka/docs/integrations/flask.rst

 Flask
 ===========================================

-Though it is not required, you can use dishka-aiohttp integration.
+Though it is not required, you can use Dishka-Flask integration.
 It features:

 * automatic REQUEST scope management using middleware
 * passing ``Request`` object as a context data to providers for **HTTP** requests